-- " It is spread across all Dutch provinces and is not concentrated on large cities where house prices have increased most and overheating risks are more acute (about half of the bank's mortgage portfolio is located in rural or suburban areas, where house prices have increased by less than 6% in 2017); - " The proportion of interest-only and investment-based loans, which are more prone to repayment risks, is decreasing and its high level (about 56% of outstanding loans) is in line with Dutch bank average (55%, according to the Dutch central bank); - " The average LTV on outstanding loans is constantly decreasing (to 74% in 2017, from 80% in 2016) as a result of the house price increase and the Dutch government's measures to lower the LTV at origination to 100% in 2018; - " 30% of De Volksbank's mortgage loans benefit from a guarantee of the Dutch Mortgage Guarantee (NHG); - " An increasing share (79% in 2017) of De Volksbank's mortgage loans bear a fixed interest rate for a minimum period of 10 years (after which, the interest rate can be reset or float), preserving borrowers from an interest rate upsurge.
+- " It is spread across all Dutch provinces and is not concentrated on large cities where house prices have increased most and overheating risks are more acute (about half of the bank's mortgage portfolio is located in rural or suburban areas, where house prices have increased by less than 6% in 2017); - " At end-June 2018, the proportion of interest-only and investment-based retail mortgage loans, which are more prone to repayment risks, is slightly decreasing (59% at end-June 2018 from 61% at end-December 2017).

+" The average LTV on outstanding loans is constantly decreasing (to 72% from 74% at end-December 2017, and 80% at end-December 2016) as a result of the house price increase and the Dutch government's measures to lower the LTV at origination to a maximum of 100% in 2018;

+- " 30% of de Volksbank's mortgage loans benefit from a guarantee of the Dutch Mortgage Guarantee (NHG); - " An increasing share (81% at end-June 2018 from 79% at end-2017) of de Volksbank's mortgage loans bear a fixed interest rate for a minimum period of 10 years (after which, the interest rate can be reset or becomes variable), preserving borrowers from an interest rate upsurge at least during 10 years.

-De Volksbank's loan book outside retail mortgages is very limited in size (€3.5 billion in December 2017) and its average credit cost stands at a very low level (a net positive 32 bps of gross loans in 2017).
-The bank also holds a financial investment portfolio for liquidity purposes, amounting to €4.9 billion as of December 2017.
-It is comprised of governments bonds (€3.5 billion), corporate bonds (€0.8 billion) and green bonds (€0.5 billion), rated in the AAA-AA range (94% of the portfolio).
+De Volksbank's loan book outside retail mortgages is very limited in size ( $\leq$ 3.5 billion at end-June 2018) and its average credit cost stands at a very low level (a net positive 39 bps of gross loans at end-June 2018).
+The bank also holds a financial investment portfolio for liquidity purposes, amounting to $\leq$ 4.9 billion as of December 2017.
+It is comprised of government bonds ( $\leq$ 3.5 billion), corporate bonds ( $\leq$ 0.8 billion) and green bonds ( $\leq$ 0.5 billion), rated in the AAA-AA range (94% of the portfolio).

-De Volksbank's low risk profile is reflected in its a2 Asset Risk score.
+De Volksbank's low risk profile is reflected in its a1 Asset Risk score.

-The bank has built a very strong capital buffer in preparation for the new regulatory and accounting rules
+The bank has built a very strong capital buffer in preparation for the new regulatory rules and in relation to its monoline business

-De Volksbank is very well capitalized; its tangible common equity (TCE) amounted to 36.4% of its risk-weighted assets (RWA) as of December 2017.
-The bank's fully-loaded Common Equity Tier 1 (CET1) ratio stood at 34.3% as of the same date, well above its requirement of 9.625% in 2018 (consisting of a Pillar 1 requirement of 4.5%, a capital conservation buffer of 1.875%, a systemic buffer of 0.75% and a Pillar 2 requirement of 2.5%).
+The bank's fully-loaded Common Equity Tier 1 (CET1) ratio was 34.3% at end-June 2018, well above its requirement of 9.625% for 2018 (consisting of a Pillar 1 requirement of 4.5%, a Pillar 2 requirement of 2.5%, a capital conservation buffer of 1.875% (2.5% in 2019) and a systemic buffer of 0.75%.
 The bank's capital ratio has increased substantially since 2014 as a result of (1) retained earnings, and (2) a decrease in RWA, driven by lower probabilities of default and loss-given-default as a result of improved economic conditions.
-As of December 2017, De Volksbank's leverage ratio stood at 5.6%, in line with that of most of its peers.
+As of end-June 2018, de Volksbank's fully-loaded leverage ratio stood at 5.2%.